 Plain white shirt, jeans or black pants.
 Something that can be easily cleaned.

-- What if my uniform is old and/or stained, do I need a whole new uniform kit?
+- What if my uniform is old and/or stained?

-Students may pay to order extra or replacement jackets.
-Please ask the department chair for an order form.
-Due to health department standards, students will be asked to leave class if they do not have a clean uniform.
+You can order individual pieces from the MCC Store as needed.
+Due to health department standards, you will be asked to leave class if you do not have a clean uniform.

 - What if I lose my uniform or toolkit?

-Extra hats, aprons and a few tool kit items will be sold in the bookstore.
+Extra hats, aprons and a few tool kit items will be sold in the MCC Store.
 Any replacement or extra items are the cost responsibility of the student.